 GCO-II concluded that the global goal to minimize adverse impacts of chemicals and waste would not be achieved by 2020, and called for urgent ambitious action at all levels, including strengthening the science-policy interface through enhanced collaboration of scientists and decision-makers.

-As international policy-makers do not have a global mechanism to stay informed regarding the up-to-date scientific evidence, various stakeholders, including civil society organizations and leading experts, have been calling for the establishment of a global science-policy body on chemicals and waste.
+As international policy-makers do not have a global mechanism to stay informed regarding the up-to-date scientific evidence, various stakeholders, including civil society organizations and leading experts, have been calling for the establishment of a global science-policy body on chemicals, waste and pollution prevention.

 There is a need for international science based assessment of plastics and chemicals.
 The assessment should cease cross cutting issues and should increase the visibility of the urgency for action, in a timely way.
 At the same time, scientific assessment should not delay implementation because we already have robust science on hazardous substances and waste and action is needed now.

 Marcos ORELLANA, UN Special Rapporteur on the implications for human rights of the environmentally sound management and disposal of hazardous substances and wastes